depixusgenome/trackanalysis/README.md

 # Installing

-The first step is to install boost libraries, either using the linux distribution's package manager or installing them manually.
+The first step will be to install the version control system named git (https://git-scm.com/).
+The second step is to download miniconda (tested) or the the more complete anaconda (untested, details in what follows may vary).

-Clone the git repository and it's submodules, then set up the environment and build:
+Clone the git repository and it's submodules, then set up the environment and build. **On windows**, the following commandlines will only work if miniconda is in the *PATH*: use the *Anaconda Prompt* powershell.

 ```shell
 git clone http:\\GIT-REPO